DrDrun/discordcli/README.md

 I haven't tried to mess with the AUR yet, if I ever will, so it is unlikely that anyone has found this.

-Reagrdless, most of this isn't my work.
+Regardless, most of this isn't my work.
 Most of it was done by a github user that goes by Rivalo.
 All I have done is implemented private messaging, and while I plan to do more, that does not change how little work done here that is mine.